andraroxana19/oop_project/README.md

 o reporting (in a text file) on orders received
 ### Customer specific requirements:
-o viewing products in the shop
-\n o selecting the desired products and placing them in an electronic basket o removing products from the electronic basket o filling in the customer's personal data o sending the order with the products in the e-basket.
+o viewing products in the shop o selecting the desired products and placing them in an electronic basket o removing products from the electronic basket o filling in the customer's personal data o sending the order with the products in the e-basket.
 Customer data (e.g. name, address, etc.) will also be provided.